 As the meat rests, the tissues in the meat relax and liquids are redistributed.
 As a result, you get a more tender and juicier pork butt.

 Even if you are preparing pulled pork, always rest the meat first before shredding it.

 There you have it – a clear answer to whether you should place the pork butt fat side up or down in the smoker!

-Now that you know what to do, make sure to follow this direction each and every time.
+Now that you know what to do make sure to follow my directions each and every time.
 This will guarantee that you end up with smoked pork butt that is tender, succulent, and cooked to perfection every time that you prepare it!